tupui/batman/doc/introduction.rst

 * ``RAE2822`` is a *2-input_parameters* that launches an *elsA* case,
 * ``Flamme_1D`` is a *2-input_parameters* that launches an *AVBP* case.

-In every case, there is ``README.rst`` file that summarize and explain it.
+In every case folder, there is ``README.rst`` file that summarizes and explains it.

 References
 ----------